tom-f-oconnell/ChemSpiPy/docs/guide/gettingstarted.rst

 .. _gettingstarted:

-Getting started
+Getting Started
 ===============

 This page gives a introduction on how to get started with ChemSpiPy.

-Before we start
+Before We Start
 ---------------

 - Make sure you have :ref:`installed ChemSpiPy <install>`.
 - :ref:`Obtain an API key <apikey>` from the ChemSpider web site.

-First steps
+First Steps
 -----------

 Start by importing ChemSpider::